-During the Fall 2017 semester he looks forward to teaching Econ 123, 205 and 206.
-His will also revise his dissertation for publication.
+During the Fall 2017 semester he looked forward to teaching Econ 123, 205 and 206.
+He also worked to revise his dissertation for publication.

 Dr. Linda Kinney:

-Dr. Kinney spent her summer working on a survey about the results of Female Entrepreneurs in Hanoi, Vietnam.
+Dr. Kinney spent Summer 2017 working on a survey about the results of Female Entrepreneurs in Hanoi, Vietnam.
 She wrote a paper about using a teaching technique titled, “Using In-Class Exercises to Improve Student Leaning Outcomes in Principles of Macroeconomics.”
-She might submit it to a journal for publication.
+She considers submitting it to a journal for publication.
 She is also working on using in-class exercises to improve student learning outcomes.

-In Fall 2017 she will find a student to help compile and co-author the Vietnam survey with her.
-She teaches three courses.
+In Fall 2017, Dr. Kinney worked to find a student to help compile and co-author the Vietnam survey with her.
+She taught three courses.